-Wallet size business cards are available that include a link and QR code for smartphones, so that you can carry the online hazard report with you and always have it at-the-ready to submit.
-Contact us to request your own Hazard Report Cards to share with your friends, co-workers and family.
+Wallet size business cards are available that include a link so that you can always carry the online hazard report with you.
+Contact us to request your own Hazard Report Cards.

 What should I report?

 Any road or sidewalk hazard that endangers or inconveniences cyclists; Potholes, glass in bike lanes, overgrown bushes, damaged sidewalks, nonfunctioning crossing buttons, etc.

 Your report is forwarded to the responsible Public Works agency.
 A representative from the agency may call or email you for more information.
 Public works will look in to the hazard and decide how to address it.

 What else can I do?